TABLE OF CONTENTS

 Click the Extract features button at the bottom of the search window.

 A list of detected Features appears on the right side of the window.
-By default, all generated Features are selected.
-Review the list and deselect any irrelevant Features to fine-tune your search results.
+Review the list and deselect any irrelevant features to fine-tune upcoming search results analysis.

 You might consider selecting the three or four most relevant or technically distinctive features.
-Keep in mind that the more features you choose , the more processing resources and time will be required to complete the search.
+Keep in mind that the more features you choose , the more processing resources and time will be required to complete the text-extraction from each publication.

 Understanding Credits in Features Mode